digital-preservation/csv-validator/README.md

 1. For use in other Java/Scala Applications, build by executing `mvn clean install`.
 2. For the Command Line Interface or Swing GUI, build by executing `mvn clean package`.
-3. For the Docker image (`nationalarchives/csv-validator:latest`), build by executing `mvn clean package -Pdocker`.

 Maven Artifacts